Carbon Monoxide Travel Tips

 - The sealed battery is safe to pack when traveling by plane

-Next time you book a hotel room, take an RV to go camping, rent a vacation home, or travel to see family and friends, make sure to follow our carbon monoxide travel tips and pack this life saving device in your bags.
+Next time you book a hotel room, rent a vacation home, or travel to see family and friends, make sure to follow our carbon monoxide detector travel tips and pack this life saving, portable device in your bags.
 It is best to be prepared since you don’t know the last time the hotel changed the batteries in the alarms or if your vacation rental will even have carbon monoxide detectors.
-Traveling with a carbon monoxide alarm, will help ensure that your vacation is worry free and that your family is protected from the dangers of this deadly gas.
+A portable CO detector for travel will help ensure that your vacation is worry free and that your family is protected from the dangers of this deadly gas.

 For more information on traveling by plane with battery-operated devices, please visit FAA.gov for travel guidelines.